MarwanNada/CSE473s-Major-Task/README.md

 # To run the XOR demo and Gradient Checking:

-Navigate to the notebooks folder.
+1-Navigate to the notebooks folder.

-Open project_demo.ipynb.
+2-Open project_demo.ipynb.

-Run all cells to see the library in action.
+3-Run all cells to see the library in action.

-Results:
+# Results:

-Gradient Checking: Validated numerical vs. analytical gradients with < 1e-7 error.
+1-Gradient Checking: Validated numerical vs. analytical gradients with < 1e-7 error.

-XOR Problem: Successfully solved the XOR non-linear classification task using a 2-4-1 architecture.
+2-XOR Problem: Successfully solved the XOR non-linear classification task using a 2-4-1 architecture.